aws-samples/shopfloor-connectivity/docs/metrics/aws-cloudwatch.md

 ---
 ### BatchSize
-Number of data points to buffer to write as a batch to CloudWatch service
+The BatchSize property determines how many data points are collected in a buffer before being written as a single batch to the CloudWatch service.
+This batching helps optimize API calls and improve throughput.
+The maximum allowed value is 1000 data points, which is also the default value if not specified.

 **Type**: Int